 - Scalability: One operator could serve multiple airline groups on same platform

-Technical Requirements for Aviation Multi-Tenancy
+What Are the Technical Requirements for Aviation Multi-Tenancy?

 Not all multi-tenant platforms are created equal.
 Aviation imposes unique demands: